What is Bipolar Illness?

 A person with bipolar disorder has experienced at least one episode of mania as well as episodes of depression.
 During a manic episode, individuals may have increased energy, grandiose feelings or beliefs, rapid thoughts, sleeplessness, and impulsive behavior.
 Depressive episodes are characterized by feelings of sadness and hopelessness, lack of energy, too much or too little sleep, and changes in appetite, among other symptoms.
 Manic and depressive episodes may be separated by periods of time where the person's mood is not affected.

 Impact & Risks

 Untreated, bipolar disorder can be extremely harmful.
 During a manic episode, individuals may act impulsively and engage in risky behaviors with long-term consequences.
 Individuals living with bipolar disorder are more likely to develop problems with drugs and alcohol.
 Over time, untreated mania can result in loss of cognitive functioning.

 Medications such as lithium, carbamezapine, valproic acid and sometimes atypical antipsychotic medications are essential and effective in controlling the illness.
-As our clients' active symptoms are resolved through medication and counseling, they can focus on developing the skills they need to achieve their goals, whether returning to school or work or enjoying meaningful relationships.
+As our clients' active symptoms are resolved through medication and psychotherapy, they can focus on developing the skills they need to achieve their goals, whether returning to school or work or enjoying meaningful relationships.

-We provide guidance and support to help clients address their symptoms through proven strategies like routinely getting eight hours of sleep each night, engaging in cardiovascular exercise, improving nutrition, and participating in positive leisure and social activities.
+In addition to applying specialized evidence-based therapies, we provide guidance and support to help clients address their symptoms through proven strategies like routinely getting eight hours of sleep each night, engaging in cardiovascular exercise, improving nutrition, and participating in positive leisure and social activities.